First Things First: How Much Does It Cost to Run a Home Health Care Business?

 Medicare Certified Agency: $100,000 - $350,000

-Developing working capital for the first year should be your number one priority.
-Not having a working budget for the start-up phase is actually one of the main reasons why new home care businesses tend to fail.
+PRO TIP: Developing working capital for the first year should be your priority.
+Not having a working budget for the start-up costs is one of the main reasons new home care businesses fail.

 This Industry Is Growing at a Fast Pace